 Checkout this application for Android: https://play.google.com/store/apps/details?id=ipcm.tool.kit

 Mobile device and internet use is changing how global and local agriculture operate and expand their businesses.
-Growers in Wisconsin, like the rest of the world, are increasing their use of smartphones and other handheld devices for communication and information management on their farms.
-A key to agriculture’s continued success is incorporating information from an unbiased science and research-based source.
-Practicing IPM is a sustainable approach that helps farmers maximize the use of pest prevention, avoidance, monitoring and suppression strategies, minimizing economic, health, and environmental risks.
+Growers in Wisconsin and other states, like the rest of the world, are increasing their use of smartphones and other handheld devices for communication and information management on their farms.
+A key to agriculture’s continued success is incorporating information from an unbiased science and research-based university source.

 The staff of the University of Wisconsin IPM program has developed the IPM Toolkit app designed for smartphones and tablets.
 This app allows a user to read IPM related news articles, view videos, download publications, and access pictures to aid in adapting IPM practices to their agricultural operations.